pavanbhupelli/movie-analytics-platform/README.md

 📌 Project Overview

-This project is an end-to-end Data Engineering Pipeline that processes movie datasets using a modern architecture.
-It implements ETL pipelines, data warehousing, and interactive dashboards.
+This project is an end-to-end Data Engineering Pipeline designed to process and analyze movie datasets.
+It demonstrates ETL pipeline development, data warehousing, and dashboard creation using modern tools.

-The pipeline follows a Medallion Architecture (Bronze → Silver → Gold) and uses Apache Airflow for orchestration, Snowflake for storage, and Streamlit for visualization.
+The pipeline follows a Medallion Architecture (Bronze → Silver → Gold) using Apache Airflow for orchestration, Snowflake as the data warehouse, and Streamlit for visualization.

 ---